2012 New York state elections

-The 2012 New York state elections took place on November 6, 2012.
+Elections were held in the State of New York on November 6, 2012.
 These elections included the 2012 presidential election, an election to one U.S. Senate seat, and elections to all 27 New York congressional seats, all 63 seats in the New York State Senate, and all 150 seats in the New York State Assembly.

-Incumbent Democratic President Barack Obama defeated Republican nominee Mitt Romney in New York and was re-elected.
+Incumbent Democratic president Barack Obama defeated Republican nominee Mitt Romney in New York and was re-elected.
 Incumbent Democratic U.S. Senator Kirsten Gillibrand was re-elected as well.
 In New York's elections to the U.S. House of Representatives, Democrats won 21 seats and Republicans won six.
 The Republican Party lost its majority in the New York State Senate, as Democratic candidates won 33 of 63 seats; following the elections, however, Senate Republicans retained control of the State Senate through alliances with dissident Democrats.
 Democrats maintained control of the New York State Assembly.